chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/USB_Host/FWupgrade_Standalone/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F407xx/STM32F417xx devices.
+  - This application runs on STM32F407xx/STM32F417xx devices.

-  - This example has been tested with STMicroelectronics STM324xG-EVAL RevC evaluation boards and can be easily tailored to any other supported device and development board.
+  - This application has been tested with STMicroelectronics STM324xG-EVAL RevC evaluation boards and can be easily tailored to any other supported device and development board.

   - STM324xG-EVAL RevC Set-up
     - Plug the USB key into the STM324xG-EVAL board through 'USB micro A-Male to A-Female' cable to the connector:
-      - CN9 : to use USB High Speed (HS)
+      - CN9: to use USB High Speed (HS)
-      - CN14: to use USB Full Speed (FS) with embedded PHY(U7)
+      - CN8: to use USB Full Speed (FS) with embedded PHY(U2)

 @par How to use it ?